antirez/uc8151_micropython/README.md

 * WB LUT is used if the pixel was black, and should turn black.
 * BW LUT is used if the pixel was white, and should turn white.
 * WW LUT is used if the pixel was black, and should remain black.
-* BB LUT is used if the pixel was white, and souold remain black.
+* BB LUT is used if the pixel was white, and should remain black.

 This means that we can apply a different waveform for each of these states, and that's very handy indeed.

 ## Lookup table format

-Lookup tables for each of the above, are 6x7 matrixes of bytes.
+Lookup tables for each of the above, are 6x7 matrices of bytes.
-This is an exmaple of LUT for the WB change:
+This is an example of LUT for the WB change:

     0x80, 0x20, 0x00, 0x00, 0x00, 0x02,
     0x60, 0x10, 0x10, 0x03, 0x00, 0x01,